Sigma Capital Advisors LLC

 In early 2015 China and the Community of Latin American and Caribbean States (CELAC, for the Spanish acronym) signed an agreement in Beijing aimed at increasing the economic cooperation among the parties, with the purpose of creating great opportunities for the development of Latin American and Caribbean nations.Add paragraph text here.
 However, this commitmitment needs to be planned, managed and executed along with a sound, transparent and legitimate public policy framework by the individual governements of the region.
 Otherwise, it could potentially lead to highly ineffient allocation of capital and disruptive relationship with the asian giant.
 Read the full article below.

 Leonardo Reos, FRM

-Mr. Reos, has over 20 years of combined experience in asset management and structured finance, advising domestic and international clients on capital markets, investments, risk management and structured finance transactions.
+Mr. Reos, has over 25 years of combined experience in financial markets and corporate finance, advising domestic and international clients on capital markets, investments, risk management and structured finance transactions.

 Before founding Sigma Capital Advisors LLC and becoming a financial consultant, Mr. Reos was an executive portfolio manager at Primex, a small boutique investment bank firm in NYC, managing and advising investment portfolios for high net worth individuals and corporate investors.